SolarArbiter/SolarArbiter.github.io/usecases.md

 ### 1.A.
 Compare a forecast to measurements {#uc1A}

-**Use case narrative** : A framework user uploads a forecast or selects a benchmark forecast, uploads corresponding data or selects reference data, specifies filters, specifies temporal averaging, and selects metrics.
+**Use case narrative** : A framework user uploads a forecast or selects a benchmark forecast, uploads corresponding measured data or selects reference data, specifies filters, specifies temporal averaging, and selects metrics.
 The framework calculates metrics, provides a visual display of forecast performance and an evaluation report for download.

 **Requirements** :

-- User can upload data, select from previously uploaded data, or select a location/period with reference data (4.E).
+- User can upload measured data, select from previously uploaded measured data, or select a location/period with reference data (4.E).
   - If uploading data, user must define relevant metadata including location, data type, and units.
   - Data type can be irradiance, power, or net-load.
 - User can upload a corresponding forecast or select corresponding benchmark forecast.
 The forecast value type must be deterministic and single-valued.